harendra-kumar/concise-haskell/category-theory.rst

 Terminology
 -----------

--  **fixpoint** f(c) = c
--  an **injective** function or injection or one-to-one function is a function that preserves distinctness: *it never maps distinct elements of its domain to the same element of its codomain*.
-A monomorphism is a generalization of an injective function in category theory.
--  a function f from a set X to a set Y is **surjective** (or onto), or a surjection, if every element y in Y has a corresponding element x in X such that f(x) = y.
-The function f may map more than one element of X to the same element of Y. *Surjective - every element is mapped-to*.
-An epimorphism is a generalization of a surjective function in category theory.
--  a **bijective** function f: X → Y is a one-to-one (injective) and onto (surjective) mapping of a set X to a set Y. A bimorphism (and sometimes isomorphism?) is a generalization of a bijective function in category theory.
 -  a **2-category** is a category with "morphisms between morphisms";
    that is, where each hom-set itself carries the structure of a category.